helalaou/anlp-spring2025-hw2/contributions.md

 ## Guanting Wu

 Collect raw data on events in Pittsburgh and CMU and Sports.
 Annotate QA pairs based on raw data.
 Merge data into the knowledge base.
-Create test set with Tianyi and do IAA.
+Create test set with Tianyi and label the categories of questions.
+Do IAA with Tianyi.
 Data formatting and report writing.